braoult/advent-of-code/2021/day16/README.txt

     9C0141080250320F1802104A08 produces 1, because 1 + 3 = 2 * 2.

 What do you get if you evaluate the expression represented by your hexadecimal-encoded BITS transmission?

+Your puzzle answer was 258888628940.

+Both parts of this puzzle are complete!
+They provide two gold stars: **